kx45/SE575_group14/README.md

     Npm v5.6.0

 Before running the client side, you need to run the server side.
-To run the server-side, simply run the bloackchain.py file in either cmd or a code editor such as VS Code.
+To run the server-side, simply run the blockchain.py file in either cmd or a code editor such as VS Code.

-If you are using cmd then change your directory to the one containing the "blockchain.py" file and then write the following command:
+If you are using cmd, then change your directory to the one containing the "blockchain.py" file, and then write the following command:

     $ python3 blockchain.py